dome9/gcp-onboarding/README.md

 ![process](img/gcp.png)

-### GCP Flow Logs to Intelligence onboarding flow
-This is still on development.

 ### Onboarding Steps

 :one: Make sure that you are logged in to your GCP account before starting the Intelligence onboarding wizard in the CloudGuard portal.